janv/john-carmack-plan-archive/by_year/johnc_plan_1997.md

 * fixed cinematic from pak streaming
 * don't use primary sound buffer option

-+ precache blaster
+\+ precache blaster
-+ dropped grenades on death shouldn't respawn there..
+\+ dropped grenades on death shouldn't respawn there..

 set hostname by ip hostname
 timegraph not right
 rename map to start
-check entire game without asm code no mouse cursor when fullscreen die with grenades needs to stop ticking sound high quality sound directories
+check entire game without asm code
+no mouse cursor when fullscreen
+die with grenades needs to stop ticking sound
+high quality sound directories

-### John Carmack's .plan for Nov 07, 1997
+## John Carmack's .plan for Nov 07, 1997

 * flag reorg
 * teleporters
-* put holdangles into pmove.pm_type
+* put holdangles into `pmove.pm_type`

-+ pm.touchents holds duplicates
+\+ pm.touchents holds duplicates
-+ damage anything flag
+\+ damage anything flag
-+ precache chat sound
+\+ precache chat sound
-+ teleporters at player spawn points
+\+ teleporters at player spawn points
-+ remove rocket fragments in dm
+\+ remove rocket fragments in dm

-rename entity_t to rentity_t ?
+rename `entity_t` to `rentity_t` ?
-teleport sequence bit to make ef_teleport reliable? turn any event into a temp entity? (with or without angles) unify sound starting as temp entities? is time being over quantized by timegettime? order events by priority login / logout as events? all sound channels as extra events?
+teleport sequence bit to make `ef_teleport` reliable?
+turn any event into a temp entity? (with or without angles)
+unify sound starting as temp entities?
+is time being over quantized by timegettime?
+order events by priority
+login / logout as events?
+all sound channels as extra events?

 trinity: objects should have enabler inputs as well as multiple impulse targets

-### John Carmack's .plan for Nov 08, 1997
+## John Carmack's .plan for Nov 08, 1997

 * make random respawn option default and work
 * don't drop empty weapons